 Slovak

 Slovak (Slovenský jazyk), also called Slovakian, belongs to the West Slavic group of the Slavic branch of the Indo-European language family.
 It is spoken by 4.75 million people in Slovakia.
-There are also expatriate Slovak communities in Canada, Hungary, Poland, Romania, Serbia and Montenegro, Ukraine, and USA.mapThe total number of Slovak speakers worldwide is 5.2 million (Ethnologue).
+There are also expatriate Slovak communities in Canada, Hungary, Poland, Romania, Serbia and Montenegro, Ukraine, and USA.The total number of Slovak speakers worldwide is 5.2 million (Ethnologue).
 Slovak is close to Czech, and Slovak speakers in the western part of Slovakia and Czech speakers are able to understand each other.
 All Slovaks are able to understand Standard Czech thanks to the media.
 However, with the breakup of Czechoslovakia in 1993, the two languages have begun to drift apart with the differences between Czech and Slovak being primarily lexical and phonological.

 Status